 - Is there something wrong with the design on that page?

 Another possibility is that you aren’t focusing enough on what you want your users to do next.
 You might want them to continue to the purchase page, but they could get distracted by ads, menu links, etc. It’s important to remove distractions at the critical points in your funnel, and to make the desired action the easiest to take.

 Figuring out your funnels is one of the most important things you can do to increase your quantitative understanding of your website.
 It’s critical to get the starting measurements – the dropoff and conversion rates – before you change anything.
 That’s the only way you can know the effect of the changes you make.

 By constantly tweaking and measuring, you should be able to really improve your number of conversions.

 We want your input!

 Mixpanel is working on a better, simpler funnel analysis and we would love to hear what you want to see.
 Please leave comments or email me at firstname.lastname@example.org with any suggestions.
-If you have tried other funnel analysis software we want to hear all about their flaws!
+If you have tried other funnel analysis software we want to hear all about them, too!